roll/run-py/README.rst

 Run
 ===
-Program to run, get help and list methods from file with autocompletion.
+Program to run methods from file.

 Requirements
 ------------